ttozatto/sparkify/README.md

 This repository is part of the final project submited to Udacity for the Data Science Nanodegree.
 The objective is to predict churn, from a simulated music streaming app, using historical data from user interactions.

+A blog post with a detailed analysis is available at https://medium.com/@ttozatto.ds/churn-prediction-for-music-streaming-app-sparkify-d6e26d1ac80f

 ## Dependencies
   - pyspark